-22B.
-Moreover, because energy efficiency is modeled as a load modifier in the CPIRP, for the Calculation of the underlying system capacity benefit input values, when authorized pursuant to Commission Rule R8-69(c) and unless the Commission determines otherwise in a G.S.
-62-133.9 DSM/EE Rider proceeding, the Company shall be permitted to recognize the impact of the Reserve Margin Adjustment Factor used in the determination of the PPI and PRI values for its energy efficiency programs.¶
+21B.
+Moreover, because energy efficiency is the modeled as a load modifier in the CPIRP, for the Calculation of the underlying avoided capacity benefits, when authorized pursuant to Commission Rule R8-69(c) and unless the Commission determines otherwise in a G.S.
+62-133.9 DSM/EE Rider proceeding, the Company shall be permitted to recognize the impact of the Reserve Margin Adjustment Factor used in the determination of the PPI and PRI values for its energy efficiency programs.

-The Reserve Margin Adjustment Factor is equivalent to (1 + Reserve Margin) / (Performance Adjustment Factor) and will be applied to the system capacity benefit input values of all energy efficiency programs.
+The Reserve Margin Adjustment Factor is equivalent to (1 + Reserve Margin) / (Performance Adjustment Factor) and will be applied to the avoided capacity benefits of all energy efficiency programs.